 Conjur policy files are YAML files.
 They must have a file extension of

-Each node starts with a dash and a space.
-Nodes can include child nodes.
-Indentation indicates scope.
+Each node starts with a dash (hyphen) and a space

-A tag is an explicit typing and is indicated with an exclamation mark.
+A tag is an explicit type and is indicated with an exclamation mark.
 For example:

 This Policy Statement Reference describes all of the valid tags in Conjur policy.

-Required: No space is permitted between the explanation mark and the tag name.
+There must NOT be a space between the exclamation point and the tag name.

 - !policy my-policy owner: !group admins